Maxim-Mazurok/google-api-typings-generator/gapi.client.iam/readme.md

 await gapi.client.iam.iamPolicies.queryAuditableServices({  });

 /*
 Lists every permission that you can test on a resource.
-A permission is testable if you can check whether a member has that permission on the resource.
+A permission is testable if you can check whether a principal has that permission on the resource.
 */
 await gapi.client.iam.permissions.queryTestablePermissions({  });